rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 The Test Interrupt Delay distribution was captured in the file `/var/local/pps-intrpt-distrib` by setting `interrupt-distrib=enable` in `/etc/pps-client.conf`.

 The two different random components are inseparable in the jitter distribution (displayed in the Figure 1b as PPS Interrupt Delay).
-However, in the region below 8 microseconds where interrupt latency spikes are not present, the jitter distribution can be compared with the Test Interrupt Delay distribution (TID).
+However, the jitter distribution can be compared with the Test Interrupt Delay distribution (TID).
 The TID is a system response to a self-generated interrupt that is measured totally within the system.
 That makes it blind to flicker noise in the system clock oscillator.
 Consequently, it is representative of the randomness in the system response to an interrupt that is also present in the jitter.
-It shows a distribution with a standard deviation (SD) of about 0.48 microsecond.
+It shows a distribution with a standard deviation (SD) of about 0.82 microsecond.
+This was data collected while `sysDelay` took on the value of 8 μsecs with 45,343 samples collected.

-That is a good estimate because in this specific case, `sysDelay` took on two values over the test period with 60,200 samples at 8 usecs and 25,660 at 9 usecs.
-Consequently, the samples below 8 usecs were contributed mostly while sysDelay was at 8 usecs.
-In tests where `sysDelay` is not at the lowest value for the longest time the TID SD could incorrectly appear to be wider than shown here.

-In comparison, the PPS Interrupt Delay distribution SD is estimated to be about 1.05 microseconds in Figure 1b.
+In comparison, the PPS Interrupt Delay distribution SD is estimated to be about 0.92 microseconds in Figure 1b.

 Since distribution SDs of this kind add in root-sum-square fashion,